farirpgs/fari-app/lib/docs/fate-system-toolkit.md

 Magic is the skill of placing blessings and curses upon a person or place.
 While the skill itself is generic, its specific manifestations are not.
 A practitioner must have a set of rules and trappings that they follow to use magic.
 Those rules may be based on a real-world practice, be totally made up, or anywhere in between, but they must be consistent and they always demand time, effort, and ritual.
 There are other limitations listed below.

-[Overcome] <strong>Overcome:</strong> There are few useful obstacles that magic may overcome, though many practitioners think otherwise.
+<strong>Overcome:</strong> There are few useful obstacles that magic may overcome, though many practitioners think otherwise.
 It’s a common misperception that the Magic skill can be used to “detect” magical workings, but this is really no more reliable than guessing.

 The one concrete use for overcome is to overcome the skepticism of others.
 The Magic skill also represents how well you “sell” the idea of magic, or at least your belief.
 This works like a very specific sort of use of the Deceive skill—even if the character doesn’t feel he’s deceiving anyone.

-[Create] <strong>Create an Advantage:</strong> The primary activity with the Magic skill is creating an advantage.
+<strong>Create an Advantage:</strong> The primary activity with the Magic skill is creating an advantage.
 Assuming a single target—a person, or a thing perhaps as large as a house—about a half hour’s time, and the appropriate ritual trappings, the roll is made against a difficulty of Average.
 So long as the character gets a success, then the target gains the aspect of the blessing or curse—see below for details—for three days and three nights.
 Further modifications follow:

-      - • If the target is not present, then the difficulty is increased from between +1 to +3. +3 if the target is merely named, +1 if a powerful symbolic tie to the target is present—their blood, a treasured possession—and if it’s not clearly either, then a +2 is appropriate.
+- If the target is not present, then the difficulty is increased from between +1 to +3. +3 if the target is merely named, +1 if a powerful symbolic tie to the target is present—their blood, a treasured possession—and if it’s not clearly either, then a +2 is appropriate.

-      - • If the target is large—a small group of less than a dozen or a large place like an office building or park—difficulty increases by +3.
+- If the target is large—a small group of less than a dozen or a large place like an office building or park—difficulty increases by +3.
 That’s the maximum size that a spell can actually work at, though most practitioners are unaware of this, and every year, hours of magic get wasted targeting the GOP, the Dallas Cowboys, and hipsters.

-      - • Some spells have a secondary target, such as a spell that makes your boss mad at someone.
+- Some spells have a secondary target, such as a spell that makes your boss mad at someone.
 The absence of that secondary target similarly impacts the difficulty—+0 if present, +3 if you only have a name, as above.
 The one qualifier is that if the secondary target can be made to accept some token of the spell—a potion, a trinket—then they are effectively “present”.
 Such tokens must be used within three days.

-      - • Success with style extends the duration to a week.
+- Success with style extends the duration to a week.

-      - • No target can be the subject of more than one spell at a time.
+- No target can be the subject of more than one spell at a time.
 The newest spell replaces the existing ones.

-      - • Some blessings and curses have their own additional modifiers.
+- Some blessings and curses have their own additional modifiers.

-      - • A spell on an area effectively creates a scene aspect that can be used normally by anyone in the location.
+- A spell on an area effectively creates a scene aspect that can be used normally by anyone in the location.

-[Attack] <strong>Attack:</strong> There is no such thing as a magical attack.
+<strong>Attack:</strong> There is no such thing as a magical attack.

-[Defend] <strong>Defend:</strong> There is no such thing as a magical defense.
+<strong>Defend:</strong> There is no such thing as a magical defense.

 ##### Spells